Gerald Shively: Education and career

 In 2008, Shively became a Purdue University Faculty Scholar and is currently a faculty affiliate in the Purdue Policy Research Institute (PPRI).
-In December 2018, he became the Chair of the Publications Review Committee for the International Food Policy Research Institute (IFPRI) in Washington, DC.
-As of January 2019, we was also serving as a Faculty Fellow for Global Affairs in Purdue University's Office of the Executive Vice President for Research and Partnerships.
+From 2018 to 2025, he served as the Chair of the Publications Review Committee for the International Food Policy Research Institute (IFPRI) in Washington, DC.
+From 2019 to 2023, he was appointed Faculty Fellow for Global Affairs in Purdue University's Office of the Executive Vice President for Research and Partnerships.
 In March 2019, he became Associate Dean and Director of International Programs in Agriculture at Purdue.

 Over his career, Shively has authored or co-authored more than 200 scholarly contributions, including more than 100 peer-reviewed items.
 These include scholarly articles in academic journals including the Proceedings of the National Academy of Sciences of the United States of America, the Journal of Development Economics, the American Journal of Agricultural Economics, and World Development.
 Among Shively's contributions to the popular press is his chapter in the 2017 book How to Feed the World.
 His early research on smallholder-led deforestation was profiled in the story A Shifting Equation Links Modern Farming and Forests, which appeared in the November 12, 1999 issue of Science.
-In 2010, he was interviewed as part of an Australian Radio National and BBC World Service radio program “Buzzing with Beans” about the growth of coffee production in Vietnam.
+In 2010, he was interviewed as part of an Australian Radio National and BBC World Service radio program “Buzzing with Beans” about the growth and impacts of coffee production in Vietnam.

+In addition to serving for a decade as Editor of Agricultural Economics, between 2013 and 2020 he served on the Editorial Boards for the journals Land Economics and Environment and Development Economics.
+His global leadership includes service to numerous universities and public and non-governmental organizations, including the African Economic Research Consortium, the U.S. Council on Food, Agricultural and Resource Economics (C-FARE), the International Food Policy Research Institute, the United Nations World Food Programme, and the World Bank.

 Awards

+In 2025, Shively was named a Fellow of the Agricultural and Applied Economics Association, the association's highest honor.
 In 2018, Shively was named an Honorary Life Member (Fellow) of the International Association of Agricultural Economists.
 He is also a Fellow of the African Association of Agricultural Economics.
-He received the 2018 Distinguished Graduate Teaching Award from the Agricultural and Applied Economics Association and on December 11, 2018 his name was entered into Purdue University's Book of Great Teachers.
+He received the 2018 Distinguished Graduate Teaching Award from the Agricultural and Applied Economics Association and on December 11, 2018, his name was entered into Purdue University's Book of Great Teachers.